serokell/blog-posts/Alex and Happy Part 2/article.md

 Or we could run the derivation process in reverse by finding a production rule whose body matches some of the input string.
 We do that until we're back at the starting non-terminal.
 This is bottom-up parsing.
 It works well with more grammars (still not all of them, though), and that's the approach Happy adheres to.

-In our case, we want to generate a bottom-up parser that will build an **abstract syntax tree** (AST), which is a data structure that describes the exact structure of the language we're parsing.
+In our case, we'll generate a bottom-up parser that will build an **abstract syntax tree** (AST), which is a data structure that describes the exact structure of the language we're parsing.

-For an input like `-42 * f x`, we'd get a tree that looks like this:
+For an input like `-42 * f x`, we'll get a tree that looks like this:

 ```haskell
 EBinOp _ (ENeg _ (EInt _ 42)) (Times _) (EApp _ (EVar _ "f") (EVar "x"))